-FARE (Food Allergy Research & Education) is here for you and the more than 32 million Americans with food allergy.
-On the journey from diagnosis to living well with food allergies, you are not alone.
+FARE is here for you and the 32 million Americans with food allergy.
+Wherever you are on the journey from diagnosis to living with food allergies, you are not alone.
 We're here to help, every step of the way.